Clients often ask me what to wear for their family photo shoot.

 - Choose clothes that don’t overwhelm – this can be colour, pattern or style.
 The photos we are taking are not for a fashion spread in a magazine.
 We are creating family pieces of art, capturing the connection, the love, the relationships between your family.
 The photos are not about the clothes, they are about you, so we don’t want the clothes to be the stars.

 - You don’t all have to match – choosing clothes with a colour story, similarities in tone or temperature is great.
 But you do not have to all be in blue jeans and white t-shirts.
+In fact, I strongly discourage coming in matching white tees and jeans!
 Some clients like to choose one colour to weave through different outfits within the family, but in subtle ways.
 Maybe one child is wearing a bold mustard, the other outfits compliment this bold colour, rather than clashing with it such as in the family portrait below.

 - Accessories are awesome – Changing outfits mid-session is a No-No for me.
 It disrupts the rhythm of the session, and it can alter a child’s mood dramatically.
 What was a happy and cooperative 4 year old one minute, can be very upset if he/she doesn’t want to put on the other outfit you brought with you or take off the one they are wearing now.
 But, you can easily add and remove accessories without too many problems.
 Hats, scarves, cardigans and jackets, headbands, jewellery and beanies are all great to use to change to look and feel of a portrait without needing much effort or causing too much disruption.
 Layers are the key.

 - Patterns are great, but not on everyone – I love patterns, and there are so many gorgeous dresses and shirts around at the moment with just beautiful prints and patterns.
+Stunning romantic maxi-dresses for mum and dapper checked shirts for dad.
 But not everyone in the family and portraits should be in a pattern.

 - Classic & classy – if you are still not sure what your style is choose something classic, classy, something that won’t date.
 Soft pastels colours, a lace blouse or dress, a simple linen collared shirt.